Response to Intervention (RTI)

 What is Response to Intervention?

-Speech-language pathologists (SLPs) can play a number of important roles in using RTI to identify children with disabilities and provide needed instruction to struggling students in general and special education settings.
-Read about the challenges and opportunities of the RTI model.
+Speech-language pathologists (SLPs) can play a number of important roles [PDF] in using RTI to identify children with disabilities and provide needed instruction to struggling students in general and special education settings.
+These roles include:

 Response to Intervention in IDEA '04